 - Law Enforcement.

-A Criminal Justice degree from College of the Ozarks is valued and respected by a wide range of agencies in the Midwest and beyond.
+A Criminal Justice bachelor's degree from College of the Ozarks is valued and respected by a wide range of agencies in the Midwest and beyond.
 The Criminal Justice program frequently receives calls from former students relating how well their educational experience from College of the Ozarks prepared them for their career.
-There are a number of our graduates who are either in law school or working for a law enforcement agency or juvenile delinquency agency, or in one of many other criminal justice related career fields.
+There are a number of graduates who are either in law school, working for a law enforcement agency or juvenile delinquency agency, or in one of many other criminal justice related career fields.

 Associate Professor of Criminal Justice David Vogt.

 Mr. Vogt is also a graduate of College of the Ozarks.
 After graduating Mr. Vogt went to work for the Marshall Missouri Police Department and then to the Springfield (Missouri) Police Department (SPD).
 While at SPD Mr. Vogt was assigned to the patrol unit, the COP (bike) unit, and the DWI unit as Acting Sergeant, and was trained as a major crimes investigator.
 While working at SPD he earned his Master’s Degree in Business Organizational Security Management from Webster University.
 Mr. Vogt uses his years of experience in law enforcement to teach the law enforcement track in the Criminal Justice department.

 College of the Ozarks Criminal Justice majors have the potential for employment with agencies and careers such as:

 - U.S. Bureau of Alcohol, Firearms & Tobacco (ATF)